 You learn along with at least one or two others.
 You learn from each other.
 You help and support each other.
 You learn not just from your own mistakes but from the mistakes of them as well.

 Why do groups help us learn better than solo learning?

 Because you learn from what other students do.
 You make a mistake and the group learns from that mistake.
 You create a new approach and the group gets to experiment with it.

-We saw this happen quite a bit when we changed our training courses to a group-based model last year.
+We saw this happen quite a bit when we changed our training courses to a group-based model a few years ago.
 Students would learn the basics, then experiment and try new things and report back.
 They came up with new questions to which we didn’t have the answers.
-Then they did the work to discover the answers.
+Then, they did the work to discover the answers.

 To have effective learning in groups, a few conditions are required.